 domingo, 28 de septiembre de 2025

-Week 1 building a LEGO Hadrian's Wall MOC
+Week 1 building the Hadrian's Wall in LEGO

 Come join me building my latest project: The Hadrian's Wall.
 Well.
 A little part of it.
 To be fair the project is to build a milecastle of the wall.
 They were little fortlets built every Roman mile and the Hadrian's Wall itself was a wall going from Wallsend on the river Tyne in the east to Bowness-on-Solway in the west.
 It protected the modern day England (more or less) from the northern territories where different tribes lived back then.
 Nowadays a good part of it still exists and the ruins are protected.
 The wall had 80 milecastles and 158 turrets.